 Some Hand-Crank Flashlights Are Not Durable

-And on a relative scale, putting hand crank flashlights head to head with regular flashlights, you may not have better results.
-If you want a more durable hand crank flashlight, you may need to invest in a pricier option with excellent reviews.
+And on a relative scale, you may not have better results by putting hand crank flashlights head to head with regular flashlights.
+If you want a more durable hand-crank flashlight, you may need to invest in a pricier option with excellent reviews.